The Ultimate Laser Tattoo Removal Glossary: A to Z Guide

-• fundamental scientific concepts,
+- the fundamental scientific concepts,

-• medical terms used during consultation,
+- the technical terms used during your consultation,

-• and the specific vocabulary developed by Ray Studios.
+- and the specific vocabulary developed by Ray studios.

 A